Island golf is the best kind of golf to play in the winter.

 Comment: Puerto Rico has made strides recovering from Hurricane Irma, which destroyed much of the island's infrastructure in 2017.
-After multi-million-dollar renovations, most of its top golf resorts - such as the Dorado Beach, Ritz-Carlton Reserve, and St. Regis Bahia Beach - are back, too, although the Waldorf Astoria remains closed.
+After multi-million-dollar renovations, most of its top golf resorts - such as the Dorado Beach, Ritz-Carlton Reserve; St. Regis Bahia Beach and El Conquistador - are back, too.

 Comment: Flying into Montego Bay unveils the fab foursome of courses listed above.
 All are unique.
 Tryall, recently renovated, had a good run hosting top pros in the Johnny Walker Classic.
-The White Witch starts with one of the scariest opening holes in golf.
+The White Witch starts with one of the scariest opening holes in golf, but unfortunately has been closed since the pandemic started in 2020 and hopes to reopen in 2022.
 Cinnamon Hill takes golfers right to the shore on the front nine, while the back nine explores the jungle on higher ground, finishing with back-to-back par 5s.
 No. 17 features a green framed by the ruins of an aqueduct built in 1761.
 Half Moon, an RTJ Sr. course updated by his associate Roger Rulewich in 2005, packs a punch, despite being the least scenic.